Johnny Micheal Spann Ally Program

 We expect that our allies understand and embrace the importance of honoring all who have served and sacrificed in the Global War on Terrorism.
 To that end, every one of our allies is fully convinced of the necessity of our goal and their own responsibility to help achieve it.

-Each Ally takes their own initiative to use their networks and platforms to help educate our Nation on the Foundation’s mission and work.
+Each ally takes their own initiative to use their networks and platforms to help educate our Nation on the Foundation’s mission and work.

 “Honoring our nation’s first KIA in the GWOT, Johnny Micheal Spann, in a special way, has always been at the forefront of my mind.
-He wasn’t just a CIA Paramilitary Operations Officer, and former Marine.
+He wasn’t just a CIA Paramilitary Operations Officer, and Marine.
 He was a warrior, an American hero of the highest order, and one of our best.
 His commitment to action, responsibility, and leadership motivated his selfless and sacrificial service on behalf of America.
 We are immensely proud to honor him by rechristening our ally program in his name.
 By doing so, we are embracing the principles by which Mike lived, as well as conveying that we expect everyone formally associated with the Foundation to do the same.”